Automation

 But the ROI goes beyond labor savings.
 Faster closes mean faster decision making.
 When your CEO has accurate financials by day 3 instead of day 15, they can pivot strategy 12 days sooner.
 Reduced errors mean fewer restatements, fewer audit findings, and stronger internal controls.
 Companies report 65% to 80% reduction in reconciliation related errors after automation.
 That directly reduces financial risk and improves audit outcomes.

 One enterprise client reconciling 50,000 transactions monthly reduced close time from 12 days to 4 days.
 They redeployed two accountants from reconciliation to FP&A work that identified $2.3 million in cost savings.
 The automation paid for itself in 47 days.
+If you want to model similar savings for your own finance team, our AI ROI calculation framework walks through the exact math.

 Suggested Visual: A comparison table showing Manual vs Automated reconciliation across metrics like Close Time (10 days vs 3 days), Error Rate (6% vs 0.5%), Staff Hours Required (200 vs 60), and Annual Cost ($150K vs $39K).

-The 2025 Tool Stack
+The 2026 Tool Stack

 Platforms with AI Matching: Tools like Osfin, BlackLine, and FloQast use machine learning to automatically match complex transactions.
 They learn from your historical data and improve accuracy over time.
 Pricing ranges from $12,000 to $60,000 annually based on transaction volume and number of entities.